Horse64/hvm.horse64.org/3RDPARTYLICENSES.md

 runtime form, and therefore any programs made with HVM or Horse64.
 Any such software however could included strongly altered, or not at all.

-Also, please see Spew3D license files in addition.
-If you have a HVM repository clone in a folder, these are in `vendor/Spew3D/LICENSE.md` and `vendor/Spew3D/3RDPARTYLICENSES.md` after building.)
+Also, please see Spew3D and commonmark license files in addition.

+To see these easily, use `horp license .` in a HVM repository folder for a more complete listing.
+Using `horp license .` in your own Horse64 project folder should also list these indirectly.
+Please keep in mind all of this listing might be outdated or wrong, no guarantees of any kind.

 md5.c